MicrosoftDocs/learn/learn-pr/github/communicate-using-markdown/includes/2-what-is-markdown.md

 ## What is Markdown?

 Markdown exists to shield content creators from the overhead of HTML.
 While HTML is great for rendering content exactly how it was intended, it takes up a lot of space and can be unwieldy to work with, even in small doses.
-The invention of Markdown offered a great compromise between the power of HTML for content description and the ease of plaintext for editing.
+The invention of Markdown offered a great compromise between the power of HTML for content description and the ease of plain text for editing.

 ### Emphasizing text